ehmatthes/pcc/updates.md

 [Chapter 16](chapter_16/README.html)
 ---

-Pygal's world map and internationalization features have been moved to a separate module.
+Pygal's world map and internationalization features have been moved to a separate module, and there's a slight change to Exercise 16-1.
 See the section on [installing Pygal](chapter_15/README.html#installing-pygal), and see the specific [updates for Chapter 16](chapter_16/README.html#updates).

 [Chapter 17](chapter_17/README.html)
 ---